pdegner/Car_Damage_Detection/README.md

 The goal of this project is to to predict the location of damage to a car given an image of the damaged car.
 This information could be used for faster insurance assessment and claims processing.

-Part 1 of this project seeks to classify images of cars as damaged or whole.
-The files for this are in the "supervised learning" folder.
-In that folder is another folder called "writup" that has a summary report.
+**Part 1** of this project seeks to classify images of cars as damaged or whole.
+The files for this are in the "supervised_learning" folder.
+In that folder is another folder called "supervised_writup" that has a summary report.

-Part 2 applies masking to the images that outlines the damage on the car.
+**Part 2** applies masking to the images that outlines the damage on the car.
 The files for this are in the "unsupervised learning" folder.
 This also has a "writup" folder containing a summary report.

 ## Data